Signed in as:

 Verify plastic cover has been installed over regulator

-ASME tank (if equipped)
+ASME Tank (if equipped)

-physical damage
+damage

 Refrigerator